efisk15/Grade-Calculator/README.md

 GPA Calculator

 Overview

-The GPA Calculator is a command-line application designed to assist students in tracking their academic performance.
-With support for multiple semesters, classes, and detailed GPA calculations, the program allows users to:
+Welcome to our GPA calculator!
+Designed to assist students in tracking their academic performance.
+Supports multiple semesters, classes, and varying credit hours,

+the program allows users to:

 - Add and manage semesters.
 - Add, edit, and delete classes.